Optimizing performance of quantum operations with non-Markovian decoherence: the tortoise or the hare?

-Figure~\ref{fig:fidelity} shows that the optimization increases the performance for all process durations, as one would expect, but the increase becomes marked when $T>T_0$.
-This is because the fidelity in this regime is limited not by the distance to the target state and the speed of unitary evolution under $H_S$, but by the decoherence and dissipation produced by the bath.
-The improved fidelity thus corresponds to suppressing decoherence.
 An approach to suppressing decoherence one might consider is Dynamical Decoupling~\cite{viola_dynamical_1999} (DD).
 Such a protocol uses control fields to produce dynamics for the system that averages away the effects of the bath, which requires that the timescale of the system is much shorter than that of the bath $\tau_b$.
 This regime is not accessible in our optimization due to the bounds on the control fields.
 The standard DD sequence for the process we consider would be a train of $\pi$ pulses separated by a time $\tau\ll\tau_b$ and each with duration $\tau_p\ll\tau$; this would produce rapid spin-flips and so average away $H_{SB}\propto s_z$.
-Thus standard DD requires a field $|h_{x}|\gg\pi/\tau_b$, which with $\tau_b\sim1/\omega_c\sim 0.3\,\mathrm{ps}$ is greater than $ h_x^{\mathrm{max}}$.
+Thus, standard DD requires a field $|h_{x}|\gg\pi/\tau_b$, which with $\tau_b\sim1/\omega_c\sim 0.3\,\mathrm{ps}$ is greater than $ h_x^{\mathrm{max}}$.

 To explore the mechanism that is giving the improvement in fidelity we compute a measure of non-Markovianity.
 There are many such interrelated measures~\cite{pollock_operational_2018,de_vega_dynamics_2017,li_concepts_2018} including, among others, those based on divisiblity and complete-positivity, and those based on information backflow.
 We choose that introduced by Breuer, Lane and Piilo~\cite{laine_measure_2010}, formed from the trace distance between pairs of states $D_{12}=\Tr |\rho_1(t)-\rho_2(t)|/2$, where $\rho_{1}(t)$ and $\rho_{2}(t)$ are obtained by time-evolving initial states $\rho_{1}$ and $\rho_{2}$ respectively.
 The non-Markovianity is where the integral extends over regions where the integrand is positive, and the maximum is over all pairs of orthogonal states on the surface of the Bloch sphere (which is the same as the maximum over all pairs of initial states, see \cite{wismann_optimal_2012}).
 The two curves in Fig.~\ref{fig:fidelity}(b) show the non-Markovianity as a function of process duration for the optimal controls (solid) and the constant field (dashed).
 For the constant field case, control B, the non-Markovianity increases from zero as the process duration increases from zero, becoming constant for $T\gtrapprox 2\,\mathrm{ps}$.
 This corresponds to the build-up of correlations due to the system-bath coupling in the independent boson model, and is unaffected by the system dynamics since $[H_S,H_{SB}]=0$ when $h_x=0$.
 The non-Markovianity with the optimal control A is higher, but initially shows a similar increase and saturation as the duration $T$ increases from zero.
 However, there is then a marked feature at $T\approx T_0$, beyond which the non-Markovianity increases rapidly with process duration before reaching a new and much higher level.
 This suggests that the improvement in fidelity for long process durations occurs because the optimization increases the degree of non-Markovianity of the map, restoring some of the information lost to the environment during the earlier parts of the dynamics by the end of the process.